When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Happens When You Don’t Get Enough Deep Sleep?

-In addition to causing feelings of fatigue, a lack of deep sleep can have a number of impacts on your body.
+In addition to causing fatigue, a lack of deep sleep can have a number of impacts on your body.

 Because deep sleep is part of the memory formation process, you may struggle to consolidate memories after nights without enough deep sleep.
 Even after one night of insufficient sleep you may experience difficulty learning or remembering information.

 On a physical level, insufficient deep sleep may decrease your immune response to vaccines and leave you more vulnerable to infection.
 During deep sleep, potentially harmful waste products are eliminated from the brain.
-As a result, disruptions to deep sleep may also drive advancement of neurological diseases such as Alzheimer’s and Parkinson’s.
+As a result, disruptions to deep sleep may also drive advancement of neurological conditions such as Alzheimer’s and Parkinson’s disease.

 Who Doesn’t Get Enough Deep Sleep?

-As deep sleep occurs in multiple stints throughout the sleep period, anyone who sleeps for less than the recommended amount of hours is likely to obtain insufficient deep sleep.
-Fragmented sleep due to sleep disorders or sleeping at times that are not concordant with your natural sleep-wake rhythm may also diminish the percentage of slow-wave sleep.
+As deep sleep occurs in multiple stints throughout the sleep period, anyone who sleeps for less than the recommended amount of hours is likely to get insufficient deep sleep.
+Fragmented sleep due to sleep disorders or sleeping at times that are not concordant with your natural sleep-wake rhythm may also diminish your percentage of slow-wave sleep.

 Some indications you are not getting enough deep sleep include: